jsawaya/eigenframe/README.md

   "layout_height": "wrap_content",
   "component_list": [
 ```
-Here you have all the components of this LinearLayout...
+Next are the components of this LinearLayout
 ```json

     {